-Fahar Merchant - Chairman, President and CEO - Dr. Merchant is a 25-year biotech veteran, a serial entrepreneur and co-founder of Medicenna.
+Fahar Merchant - Chairman, President and CEO - Dr. Merchant is a biotech veteran with more than 30 years' experience, a serial entrepreneur and co-founder of Medicenna.
 Previously he was President and CEO of Protox Therapeutics Inc. (TSXV and TSX; now Sophiris, Nasdaq) where he established a late clinical stage urology company.
 At Protox Therapeutics Inc. he raised over \$70 million through multiple PIPEs, including a \$35 million investment by Warburg Pincus.
 In 1992, he co-founded IntelliGene Expressions, Inc., a biologics CDMO, and built it to one of the fastest growing companies in Canada.
 In 2000, by strategic in-licensing, he co-founded Avicenna Medica, Inc., a clinical stage oncology company that was sold a year later to KS Biomedix (LSE) for \$90 million.
 Fahar was CTO and Director of KS Biomedix until its acquisition by Xenova (Nasdaq and LSE; now Celtic Pharma).
 Fahar has closed several transactions valued at over \$300 million.
 He has a PhD in Biochemical Engineering from Western University.

 Albert Beraldo - Director - Mr. Beraldo, CPA, CA, has over 30 years' experience in varying roles within the pharmaceutical/biotechnology industry.
-He was the founder and President and Chief Executive Officer of Alveda Pharmaceuticals Inc., a leading supplier of pharmaceuticals to the Canadian health care market, from 2006 until November 2015.
-Alveda was acquired by Teligent,

-Inc. (formerly IGI Laboratories, Inc., Nasdaq), a New Jersey-based specialty generic pharmaceutical company.
+Mr. Beraldo has been the President of Idoman Limited since July 2008, a company dedicated to improving the lives of women through the manufacture and distribution of innovative, minimally invasive medical solutions.
+Mr. Beraldo was the founder and President and Chief Executive Officer of Alveda Pharmaceuticals Inc., a leading supplier of pharmaceuticals to the Canadian health care market, from 2006 until November 2015.
+Alveda was acquired by Teligent, Inc. (formerly IGI Laboratories, Inc., Nasdaq), a New Jersey-based specialty generic pharmaceutical company.
 Mr. Beraldo formerly served as President and CEO of Bioniche Pharma Group Limited until 2006.
-Mr. Beraldo sits on the board of Pure Global Cannabis Inc. (TSXV) and has served as an Independent Director of Helix Biopharma Corp.
-(January 2016 to July 2017) and was an Independent Director of Telesta Therapeutics Inc. (July 2011 to February 2014).
+Mr. Beraldo sits on the board of Pure Global Cannabis Inc. (TSXV) and has served as an Independent Director of Telesta Therapeutics Inc. (July 2011 to February 2014).
 Mr. Beraldo worked in public accounting with Ernst and Whinney until he joined Vetrepharm Canada Inc. as Financial Controller in 1983.
 Mr. Beraldo obtained a Bachelor of Commerce degree from the University of Windsor and a Chartered Accountant designation from the Canadian Institute of Chartered Accountants.